jambonz/jambonz-docs/docs/jambonz.md

 ## leave

-The `leave` verb transfers a call out of park.
-The call then returns to the flow of execution following the [park](#park) verb that parked the call.
+The `leave` verb transfers a call out of a queue.
+The call then returns to the flow of execution following the [enqueue](#enqueue) verb that parked the call, or the document returned by that verbs *actionHook* property, if provided.

 ```json
 {